wcandillon/canvaskit-js/docs/api/runtime-effect.md

   vec2 xy = fragCoord.xy;
   xy.x += sin(xy.y / r) * 4.0;
   xy /= resolution;
-  fragColor = texture2D(child, xy).rbga;
+  fragColor = texture2D(child, xy).rgba;
 }
 ```

 In GLSL, `texture2D` uses normalized coordinates that range from 0 to 1, whereas `image.eval` doesn't.
-This necessitates introducing a new uniform to specify the image size.
+This necessitates the introduction of a new uniform to specify the image size.
-We use the same `mainImage` function signature as [ShaderToy](https://www.shadertoy.com/) that can allow to easily copy/paste from ShaderToy to CanvasKitJS.
+We use the same `mainImage` function signature as [ShaderToy](https://www.shadertoy.com/), allowing for easy copy/paste from ShaderToy to CanvasKitJS.